-In practice this means that Sweden might today only report 10 deaths for yesterday, but once reporting is complete the death count for that day might increase to 40.
+In practice this means that Sweden might today only report 10 deaths for yesterday, but once reporting is complete the death count for that same day might increase to 40.

-This means that for the last 10 days of data, death counts in Sweden must only be interpreted as incomplete measures of mortality.
+This undercount in recent days means that deaths often appear to be falling; but when this is later completed, data shows that more deaths were occurring during that period.
+This means that for the last 2 weeks of data, death counts in Sweden must only be interpreted as an incomplete measure of mortality.

 As an example, this chart shows what confirmed deaths looked like for the period from October 20 to October 29, when the data was first published on October 30 (red series), and once many more death certificates had been added on November 12 (blue series).

 One day after October 29, it looked as if deaths had peaked on October 27 and then started to fall, but in reality that’s not what happened over this period.
 What actually happened is shown by the blue series: deaths increased steadily.

 This also means that each day, the Swedish government will add new deaths for multiple days in the past—mostly on recent days, sometimes for a longer period—if they have been reported with a long delay.